Continuous Combinatorics of Abelian Group Actions: A hyper-aperiodic element with partial periodicity

-This proves the lemma in the case $a=0$.
+If we let $\tau=(c,d+t)\in T$, we have This proves the lemma in the case $a=0$.
 The case $a\neq 0$ is similarly handled by a combination of the above shifting technique and the proof of the corresponding case of Lemma~\ref{warmup}. \end{proof}

 Note that in the proof of Lemma~\ref{main} only condition (iii) of the function $f$ is used to guarantee that $z$ is a hyper-aperiodic element.
 The other two conditions will be used in the proof of the following theorems.